Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 \subsection{Theoretical constraints}

-The couplings of the scalar potential are subject to a series of constraints from unitarity, perturbativity and boundedness from below of the potential.
+The couplings of the scalar potential are subject to a series of constraints from perturbativity, unitarity, and boundedness from below of the potential.
 The case of the 2HDM+a has been considered, for example, in \cite{Abe:2018bpo,Arcadi:2022lpp}.
-We list them below: \begin{itemize} \item {\it Unitarity:}
+We list the resulting constraints below: \begin{itemize} \item {\it Unitarity:}

 where the $x_i$'s are the eigenvalues of the $2\rightarrow 2$ scattering matrices, and are given by the solutions of the equation

 \item {\it Boundedness from below (BFB):}

 \end{itemize}